dhuynh/azure-docs/articles/app-service-web/web-sites-python-create-deploy-django-app.md

 ## Web app development - Mac/Linux - command line
 ### Clone the repository
 First, clone the repository using the URL provided on the Azure Portal, and add the Azure repository as a remote.
+The URL is located in the overview section of your Django project.
 For more information, see [Local Git Deployment to Azure App Service](app-service-deploy-local-git.md).

     git clone <repo-url>
     cd <repo-folder>